-In cases where action against an alleged Respondent cannot be taken because that individual is not a member of the College community, the Title IX Coordinator will assess the information given and provide appropriate recommendations and resources to the Complainant, including the procedure available under Article XIV.
+In cases where action against an alleged Respondent cannot otherwise be taken because that individual is not a member of the College community, the Title IX Coordinator will assess the information given and provide appropriate recommendations and resources to the Complainant, including the procedure available under Article XIII.

-In cases where it is determined that the act, if proven, does not fall within this Policy, no further action will be pursued and the Complainant will be advised by the Title IX Coordinator of other avenues of recourse and support as appropriate.
+In cases where it is determined that the act, if proven, does not fall within this Policy, no further action will be pursued under this Policy and the Complainant will be advised by the Title IX Coordinator of other avenues of recourse and support as appropriate.